LeoReg/UniversalExplorationDynamics/Fig3/readme.md

 **Mathematica program:**

--SierpDistinctSitesVisited.nb: mathematica program to generate the territory visited by a random walker on a Sierpinski gasket.
+- SierpDistinctSitesVisited.nb: mathematica program to generate the territory visited by a random walker on a Sierpinski gasket.

 **C program:**

--GeneratePerc: this folder contains the C code necesary to generate the percolation clusters.
+- GeneratePerc: this folder contains the C code necesary to generate the percolation clusters.

 **Data**